 - try to have your lunch break outside of the peak periods 12 – 2PM.
 The roads will be quieter during this time and the rest areas therefore will be much more busy!

-The French tourist board maintain a website of traffic information showing details of roadworks and traffic blackspots.
-This can be found at: http://www.bison-fute.equipement.gouv.fr.
+The French tourist board maintain a website of traffic information, Bison Futé, showing details of roadworks and traffic blackspots.
+This can be found at: https://www.bison-fute.gouv.fr/index,langen.html

 Before you travel it is really nice to have your route planned out.
 There is a fantastic web facility provided by Michelin at which will advise you on the best route to your destination.
 It will also give you a reasonably accurate journey time indication.